chmadran/Inception/README.md

 * Name the virtual machine (e.g., "Debian with Ubuntu Desktop").
 * Select "Linux" as the Type, and choose "Debian (64-bit)" as the Version.
 * Allocate memory.
 At least 2GB is recommended, but you can allocate more if you have sufficient resources.
+* Choose "Use an existing virtual hard disk file" and click the folder icon to browse and select the location on your external hard disk where you want to store the VM files.
+* Allocate disk space.
+At least 25GB is recommended for a standard Ubuntu Desktop installation.

 4. Configure Virtual Machine Settings
 * Right-click on the newly created VM and select "Settings".